jarrarhaider1214/docs/pages/user-guide/components/infrastructure/infrastructure.md

    - Create New On-Premise Kubernetes Cluster
      To use On-Premise machines to create a Kubernetes cluster.

-3. Clone Existing Application
+3. Use Existing On-Premise Kubernetes Cluster
-   This feature is recommended when the users want to deploy an application having the same configurations or after making minute changes on any existing applications.
+   This feature is recommended when the users want to deploy an application using On-Premise (Bare Metal) Kubernetes cluster.

 ![1](imgs/1.jpg)